ric2b/Vivaldi-browser/chromium/docs/website/site/developers/bisect-builds-py/index.md

 bisect is being done from trunk builds so merges to a release branch will not be bisected.

+Note: bisect-builds.py script now requires Python 3 to run for Windows.
+Use python3 on Windows instead, in order to run the examples above.

 Valid archive types (the -a parameter) are `mac, mac64, win, win64, linux (not supported for builds after March 2016), linux64, linux-arm, and chromeos`.